Issyanofsky/devops/aws/files/cli.md

               Default region name: Enter the AWS region you want to use (e.g., us-east-1, us-west-2, etc.).
 You can find the available regions here.
               Default output format: Choose the output format for the CLI (either json, text, or table).

+        Test the Configuration:

+             aws s3 ls

+             (This will list all the S3 buckets in your AWS account.
+If the configuration is correct, it will show the list of S3 buckets (if any)).